Datagora-erasme/datagora_datatlas_back/README.md

 `mocha tests` can be used to launch the
 **What is tested ?**
 For now all the back get routes are tested
-- api/conf/instance
+- GET api/conf/instance
-- api/conf/kepler
+- GET api/conf/kepler
-- api/data/notion
+- GET api/data/notion
-- api/data/wordpress
+- GET api/data/wordpress

 **Todo**
 - POST api/conf/instance